Kvenland: Kvenland and Pohjola

 In a theory somewhat closely related to the Kainuu theory, Kvenland has also been associated with the legendary Pohjola.
 Pohjola is an other-worldly country in Finnish mythology, ruled by a fierce witch called Louhi.
 Pohjola is best known from the Kalevala, a 19th-century Finnish work of epic poetry compiled by Elias Lönnrot from Karelian and Finnish oral folklore and mythology, collected largely in the Finnish region of Kainuu.

 Different interpretations of the origins of the mythical Pohjola exist.
 Some include parts of Lapland and the ancient Kainuu (same as Kvenland according to common view today) in Kalevala's Pohjola.
-Some point out a similarity with the name Pohjanmaa (Ostrobothnia in English), a region in western Finland.
+Some point out a similarity with the name Pohjanmaa (Ostrobothnia in English), a historical region in western Finland.

 Other interpretations

 An original view has been provided by a Finnish historian and Helsinki University professor, Matti Klinge, who has placed Kvenland/Kainuu not only in southern Finland, but around the Baltic Sea as a kind of Finnish-Swedish "maritime confederation".
 Klinge has presented a hypothesis of Kvenland as a naval power on the Baltic, located on both the present-day Finnish and Swedish sides of the Gulf of Bothnia as well as in some of the surrounding areas.
 The folklorist and professor of literature Väinö Kaukonen calls it "fantastic fabulation" and a "dream-wish".

-However, Professor Emeritus in Archeology at the University of Turku, Unto Salo has also concluded that "Kvens/Kainulainens" were men of Satakunta in Southern Finland.
+Professor Emeritus in Archeology at the University of Turku, Unto Salo has also proposed that "Kvens/Kainulaiset" were men of Satakunta in Southern Finland.
 There is archeological evidence linking Satakunta and Lapland (for example types of skis) but skipping the areas between which suggests that expeditions were undertaken from Satakunta to the North during the late Viking Age.
 Further, toponomy suggests that there were regular routes used by the people of Satakunta to get to the North.
 Lastly, haapio, a type of a very light dugout boat was used extensively in Satakunta and would have been ideal for such expeditions.
 Unto Salo speculates that the name Haaparanta ("Aspen shore") in the Northern Sweden (county of Norrbotten) would have been given due to presence of asps needed to build haapios.

 Originally Kvenland was more likely situated in the Southern-Ostrobothnia but when this habitation disappeared in the early 9th century for unknown reasons, the Norwegians continued to apply the term Kven to the men of Satakunta and Häme who inherited the Northern trade and taxation.